huangqinjin/QMEX/README.md

 ## Lua Evaluation
-For data columns, if the cell string is enclosed in square brackets, QMEX treats it as a zero-argument-single-return lua function and looks up it or compile it Just-In-Time.
-If the cell string is enclosed in braces, QMEX treats it as a lua table and evaluates it and use `[1]` as the cell value.
+For data columns, if the cell string is enclosed in square brackets `[]`, QMEX treats it as a zero-argument-single-return lua callable and looks up it or compile it Just-In-Time.
+If the cell string is enclosed in braces `{}`, QMEX treats it as a lua table and evaluates it and then uses `[1]` as the cell value.

 When evaluating the lua expressions, lua can access the data columns before current column of the same row as global variables.
 To access any other data, e.g. criteria columns, you can use `Table::context(KeyValue[], size_t)` to set